CS5008Fall2025/c-practice-maggiesomiakiraneu/Report.md

 3. What is the difference between the heap and stack when related to memory allocation and management?

+   The stack takes care of memory on its own when it comes to local variables and function calls.
+The heap needs to be managed memory manually.

 4. Take the following code:
    ```c